August 27, 2021

 Additionally, a raw material inventory list must be provided which details how raw materials are handled and stored within a manufacturing facility.
 This allows Informed Choice’s team of experienced assessors to thoroughly check for any compounds banned or deemed high-risk for cross-contamination.
 Should any corrective actions be recommended, a product will not be awarded certification until the actions are completed and approved.

-The Informed Choice supplement screen is backed by LGC and has over 58 years of anti-doping experience.
-Currently, over 22,000 samples are tested annually for 250+ substances banned in sport.
+The Informed Choice supplement screen is backed by LGC and has over 65 years of anti-doping experience.
+Currently, over 25,000 samples are tested annually for 285+ substances banned in sports.
 These substances include the drugs of abuse, anabolic agents, stimulants, beta-2-agonists, masking agents, diuretics and new and emerging threats such as SARM's, vaptans and PPAR's, etc.

 Once a sports nutrition supplement is tested and certified by Informed Choice, it will then undergo at least monthly blind sample testing to ensure the integrity of the product.
 This means a sample of the certified product is purchased at random from online and physical retail outlets by the Informed Choice program management team.
 It ensures the supplements being tested are the same as the supplements consumers are able to purchase in stores or online.

-It is critical that every supplement consumers use are tested by a third party to minimize the risks of ingesting a banned substance or compound.
+Supplement consumers must ensure that the products they use are tested by a third-party supplement testing company to minimize the risks of ingesting a banned substance or compound.
 Informed Choice does not perform composite testing, a practice where multiple lots or batches can be combined into one sample and then tested.
 Such a process introduces an unnecessary risk since the possibility exists that a contaminated batch may not be detected due to dilution with other samples from clean production batches.

 Upon passing the banned substance screen, all batch numbers for tested products are listed on each individual product page on informed-choice.com